Tomorrow Belongs to Me: In Cabaret

-Subsequent adoption
+Subsequent adoption by political groups

-The National Socialist League, an American neo-Nazi organization for gay men, used the slogan "Tomorrow Belongs to You!" in 1974 recruiting advertisements, referencing the popular musical.
+The National Socialist League, an American neo-Nazi organization, used the slogan "Tomorrow Belongs to You!" in 1974 recruiting advertisements, referencing the popular musical.
 By the late 1970s, "Tomorrow Belongs to Me" had become an unofficial anthem of the Federation of Conservative Students, a student wing of the British Conservative Party.
 Alan Clark, a Conservative politician who flirted with the idea of joining the far-right National Front, recalls in his diaries watching the "uplifting" song in a TV airing of the film.
-When the satirical comedy show Spitting Image looked for a fascist-themed song to satirize the Conservative Party victory in the 1987 United Kingdom general election, they used "Tomorrow Belongs to Me" (with a similar staging of the puppet audience in a beer garden, but the live singing boy wearing a suit, with a bowler hat and umbrella in his arms,and cut through with sarcastic bits of film showing depredation and devastation, with the final lines delivered by the Thatcher puppet.
+When the satirical comedy show Spitting Image looked for a fascist-themed song to satirize the Conservative Party victory in the 1987 United Kingdom general election, they used "Tomorrow Belongs to Me" (with a similar staging of the puppet audience in a beer garden, but the live singing boy wearing a suit, with a bowler hat and umbrella in his arms, and cut through with sarcastic bits of film showing depredation and devastation, with the final lines delivered by the Margaret Thatcher puppet.
 Before the final chorus, the puppets of Neil Kinnock and Roy Hattersley appear, with the latter asking "Still think you can control them, Neil?")

 The song has also been covered by white supremacist bands.
 The first such cover was in 1979 by Skrewdriver, a British band whose performances have been described as being like Nazi rallies.
 Skrewdriver's lead singer Ian Stuart Donaldson also covered it with his other bands The Klansmen and Ian Stuart and Stigger.
-Stuart was well-known to the German neo-Nazi scene and it is likely he introduced the song to a German neo-Nazi audience.
-After Stuart's death, German Rechtsrock bands including Endstufe, Radikahl and Wolfsrudel have recorded versions, Endstufe's being dedicated to Stuart.
+Donaldson was well-known to the German neo-Nazi scene and it is likely he introduced the song to a German neo-Nazi audience.
+After Donaldson's death, German Rechtsrock bands including Endstufe, Radikahl and Wolfsrudel have recorded versions, Endstufe's being dedicated to Stuart.
 So have the American duo Prussian Blue and the Swedish singer Saga.
 Saga's version was cited by Anders Behring Breivik as being among the musical inspirations for his terrorist attacks.
 "Tomorrow Belongs to Me" could also be frequently heard at rallies for Jörg Haider, the Austrian right-wing nationalist politician.
 The U.S. alt-right activist Richard B. Spencer appeared to embrace the song as a neo-Nazi anthem: Kander's nephew responded by noting the song was written by a Jew in a same-sex marriage.

+In Italy the song was translated as "Il domani appartiene a noi" in 1977 by La compagnia dell'anello, a right wing band, and was soon adopted as unofficial hymn by Fronte della gioventù, the youth movement of political party M.S.I.

 Dominic Lewis composed a cover of the song for the second season of the television adaptation of The Man in the High Castle, intended to fit the unsettling, dystopian atmosphere of the series.